HR/Crypter/readme.md

 ## CRYPTO file

-### format
+### Format
-A .CRYPTO file is the product of the Crypter encryption process.
+A CRYPTO file is the product of the Crypter encryption process.
 It stores both the encrypted version of the user file and the public credentials used to encrypt it (and needed to decrypt it).
-The file itself it is a tar archive in the following structure:
+It has a ```.crypto``` file extension which is appended to the full file name (including the extension) of the file originally encrypted.
+The file itself it is a tar archive in the following
+structure:
 ```c
 someFile.crypto
 ├── data // the encrypted version of the user selected file